 The scene of Miss Piggy singing "Saying Goodbye" with Kermit was filmed at the Lackawanna Rail Terminal in Hoboken, New Jersey.
 The train Piggy is on is an electric train designed and built by Thomas A. Edison.

 The soundtrack to this movie is the only theatrical Muppet movie soundtrack to have never been available on CD.
 However, three songs from the film ("Together Again," "I'm Gonna Always Love You," and "He'll Make Me Happy") were released on The Muppets music collection "Music, Mayhem and More!".

 As with The Muppet Movie (1979), this can be read as an allegory of Jim Henson's career.
 Like his creator, Kermit gains local popularity performing during his college years, decides to try his luck in New York, struggles, takes an unlikely detour into the world of advertising, then gets his big break.

 The scene where Kermit the Frog graduates from college was filmed at Vassar College in New York.
 Director Frank Oz wanted it shot in front of the most academic looking building on the campus: the dining hall.

-Both the storybook and comic book adaptations of the film include scenes that weren't in the movie, indicating they were deleted from the film.
-Both scenes include a sequence where Steve Whitmire and Dave Goelz attempt to cure Kermit's amnesia, a scene where Dave Goelz tells Kermit that the wedding minister is a real one, and an allusion to Beauregard taking The Electric Mayhem to New York.
+Both the storybook and comic book adaptations of the film include scenes that were presumably filmed but deleted.
+Both versions include a sequence where Rizzo and Gonzo attempt to cure Kermit's amnesia, a scene where Gonzo tells Kermit the Frog that the wedding minister is a real one, and an allusion to Beauregard taking The Electric Mayhem to New York.
 The storybook also has a scene of Dr. Bunsen Honeydew performing a bizarre experiment on Animal.